mitar/meteor-issue-3194/old/README2.md

 ## Advances Technic: develop your own form blocks

-This advances technics is when you want to separate your forms from the workflow logic.
-Use cases are bla bla
+This advances technics is usefull when you want to separate your forms from the workflow logic.
+Use cases are: bla bla

 ...